The main difference we can see is that the target option is set to hw. (when the build target was Emulation-SW it was set to x86).

 We can have a look into this file:

 Note that there is a time before each line of values.
-This is because compared to the x86 simulation, the AIE simulation is cycle accurate.
+This is because compared to the x86 simulation, the AIE simulation is cycle approximate.

 We can see that the first output samples arrived after 683ns.
 In the VCK190 base platform, the frequency of the AI Engine is set to 1GHz.
 This means that 683 compute cycles were needed to output the first output sample.